redis/redis-vl-java/notebooks/README.md

 - Java 21 for modern Java features
 - Maven for dependency management
 - JJava kernel for Jupyter integration
-- RedisVL4J built from source
+- RedisVL built from source

-### RedisVL4J Integration
+### RedisVL Integration

-The notebooks showcase how to use RedisVL4J capabilities with Redis:
+The notebooks showcase how to use RedisVL capabilities with Redis:

-- **RedisVL4J**: Java port of the Redis Vector Library
+- **RedisVL**: Java port of the Redis Vector Library
 - **Redis Vector Store**: Used for storing and querying vector embeddings
 - **Search Indexes**: For building vector similarity search applications
 - **Hybrid Queries**: Combining vector and traditional search